"There was a horse feeding on grass, then, suddenly a deer came and razed the grass.

 The art creates a great mix of the manhwa style with greek black-figure pottery, also with great coloring to set the atmosphere making beautiful scenes.

 Some times the story seems softened, but it's also, as it's greek influences, very tragic.
-Every arc have a tale behind it, but sometimes you will miss who's the wolf, who's the fox, and who's the lion, and some characters may not be so smart, or so dumb, or so good, or so bad, as they look.
+Every arc have a tale behind it, but sometimes you will miss who's the wolf, who's the fox, and who's the lion, and some characters may not be as smart, or as dumb, or as good, or as bad, as they look.